-- Unsatisfactory: Performance is consistently below the requirements of a standard or overall, and is considered inadequate. - Needs Improvement/Developing: Performance is below the requirements of a standard or overall, but is not considered to be Unsatisfactory at the time.
-Improvement is necessary and expected.
-For new superintendents, performance is on track to achieve proficiency within three years. - Proficient: Proficient practice is understood to be fully satisfactory.
-This is the rigorous expected level of performance. - Exemplary: This rating indicates that practice significantly exceeds "Proficient" and could serve as a model of practice regionally or statewide.
+- Unsatisfactory: Performance is consistently below the requirements of a standard or overall, and is considered inadequate. - Needs Improvement: Performance is below the requirements of a standard or overall, but is not considered to be Unsatisfactory at the time.
+Improvement is necessary and expected. - Proficient: Proficient practice is understood to be fully satisfactory.
+This is the rigorous, expected level of performance. - Exemplary: This rating indicates that practice significantly exceeds "Proficient" and could serve as a model of practice regionally or statewide.